With Office Ally, billing and posting payments in CentralReach is free (minus one exception – see below).

-There are two main benefits you gain when connecting your CentralReach account to a clearinghouse.
-The first, you can send out your claims electronically within CentralReach.
+There are two main benefits when connecting a CentralReach account to a clearinghouse.
+The first, users can send out claims electronically within CentralReach.
 No need to do this on third-party websites or portals.
-The second, you can receive payments, in the form of an ERA (electronic remittance advice), directly in your CentralReach account.
-You can then view, observe, notate, reconcile and ultimately post payments instantly with the click of a button.
+The second, users can receive payments, in the form of an ERA (electronic remittance advice), directly in their CentralReach account.
+Users can then view, observe, notate, reconcile and ultimately post payments.

 Connecting CentralReach to Office Ally

 In order to link Office Ally to your CentralReach account, you will need to obtain an SFTP username and password.
 This needs to be specifically requested.
 Upon account creation, Office Ally will give you a username and password – however, this is used to access their website.
 Usually, the SFTP username is identical to the original but the SFTP password will consist of numbers and letters totaling 8-12 characters.
 CentralReach will also need your company Tax ID in order to complete the connection.
 This is usually set up during practice management implementation.
 If you choose to set up a gateway after implementation is complete, please reach out to your Customer Success Manager via a Support Ticket and be sure to provide the aforementioned information.

 When setting up your account with Office Ally, be sure to have them turn on 277/999 files.